Adrian Freeman: Career

 The Western People said Freeman's "free-scoring exploits helped win several matches".
 He was nicknamed "Twink" on account of his "twinkle-toes".
 Freeman achieved two Connaught Under 21 B hurling championship medals with Mayo, and many underage club titles with Tooreen.
 In 2007 he played in a hurling/shinty Under 21 international encounter in Inverness, Scotland.
 He performed twice each in the English cities of London and Birmingham.

 He toured North America with the Connaught Colleges hurling touring party when he was 16.
 He accompanied several future inter-county hurlers for Galway.
 In 2002, Freeman made his senior debut for the Tooreen team while still under 16.
 The following year, at the age of 17, he won a championship medal with the Mayo senior hurling team.
 This ultimately proved to be the only championship medal he would ever win.
 Freeman's debut for Mayo's senior hurling team came at Croke Park in a defeat to Kildare in the All-Ireland Senior B Hurling Championship Final.

 Gerry Spellman, Frank Browne and Martin Brennan all played Freeman regularly whilst in charge of Mayo teams.
 According to the Connaught Telegraph, he was the most consistent performer for Mayo in both 2008 and 2009, when they reached the semi-finals stage of the Christy Ring Cup and Freeman received a Christy Ring All-Star.
 The same publication said he would be "best remembered for Aghamore's third goal in their 3-5 to 1-9 win over Kilmaine [in 2008] - as his famous twinkle toes chipped the ball over the advancing Kilmaine custodian to seal victory for Aghamore".
 His career peaked in March 2009 when he played against Leinster in the final in Abu Dhabi, Dubai of the Interprovincial Championship as part of the losing Connaught hurling team during a week-long tour of the Middle East.

-Like many others at Tooreen Hurling Club the global financial crisis caused Freeman to emigrate in search of a better life.
+Like many others at Tooreen Hurling Club, due to the 2008 financial crisis, Freeman emigrated in search of a better life.
 He went to Australia in October 2009, where he gained employment as a sub-contractor on the Barwon Heads bridge.